 If you scroll past the video, you’ll find Sheena’s full conversation with Jenny Bagnall, Marketing Coordinator at Midland Center.
 Come back to our blog later to read the full interview with Julie Johnson, Midland Center’s Director of Museums.

-What was your role in this Space exhibit?
+What was your role in the Midland Center’s Space exhibit?

 My role is part of the marketing team, and so what I do is work with other areas of the Midland Center to help facilitate their needs as far as interpretive signage and wayfair signage and text panels and things like that.
 For the space exhibit, I worked with Julie Johnson, our museum director.
 She curated this exhibit.
 So we had nothing to start with.
 Everything had to be created and designed.
 I got what she needed and took it to ZENTX to have them design and facilitate and create.